Articles

 Tasting

-— Talisker 10 beside Oban 14 and Clynelish 14: a five-still setup left from triple distillation that ended in 1928, worm tubs that survived a 1960 fire, and the MacAskill brothers from Eigg.
+— Talisker 10 at 45.8% beside Oban 14 and Clynelish 14: five stills in a 2:3 ratio left from triple distillation, and worm tubs that survived the 1960 fire.

 Craft